Phil Jimenez rocks these Wonder Woman Historia: The Amazons preview pages

 Wonder Woman Historia: The Amazons #1 features a main cover by Jimenez, a variant cover by Olivier Coipel, plus a "Library Faux Leather Design" ratio variant with gold foil and textured treatment by DC associate art director Darran Robinson which will be available from participating retailers.

-Wonder Woman Historia: The Amazons certainly seems like a future candidate for Newsarama's list of the best Wonder Woman stories of all time.
+Wonder Woman Historia: The Amazons certainly seems like a future candidate for Newsarama's list of the best Wonder Woman stories ever.